 The Peak District is a beautiful place to visit.
 I know I am biased because I live near (just over an hour drive from Nottingham).
 But I will be visiting all the National Parks soon as part of my Ultimate Road trip and hiking challenge in the UK.
-So hopefully, I will give you a little flavour of all the beautiful places in the UK.
+Hopefully, I will give you a little flavour of all the beautiful places in the UK.

 Dovedale walk in the Peak District